Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Combat.md

 				*3 is Critical Hit
-		*Each character, class and weapon has a hit-rate pattern *These individual hit-rate patterns are called Prototypes *All of the hit-rate pattern prototypes get added up to form the final hit-rate pattern *Each index for all prototypes is added for the final hit-rate pattern *
-		*Hit-rate patterns are always divisible by 4
+		*Each character, class and weapon has a hit-rate pattern *These individual hit-rate patterns are called Prototypes *Each hit-rate pattern Prototype index can have a value between -3-3 *All of the hit-rate pattern Prototypes get added up to form the final hit-rate pattern *Each index for all Prototypes is added for the final hit-rate pattern *Hit-rate patterns are always divisible by 4
-			*If a hit-rate pattern of something is shorter than another one, it gets repeated till it matches the longest hit-rate pattern
+			*If a hit-rate pattern of a Prototype is shorter than another Prototypes, it gets repeated till it matches the longest hit-rate pattern
 		*At the start of combat, characters get placed randomly on their hit-rate pattern *For each turn, they advance one in their hit-rate pattern